 When to apply

-Important: Before you request a travel pass, check the metropolitan zones page to ensure you buy the correct one.
+Before you apply for an iUSEpass, check the metropolitan zones page to ensure you buy the correct one.
 Use the relevant process below to apply for the pass that covers your zones.

 How to apply for Zones 1 and 2, or Zone 2 only

 - Check you meet the eligibility criteria in the Web Enrolment System.

 - If eligible, submit your application to receive an email with your iUSEpass code.

-- When you receive your code, login to log in to iUSEpass and follow the instructions.
+- When you receive your code, log into iUSEpass and follow the instructions.

 - Use a credit card or BPAY to pay for the pass for your selected zone:

 - $877.50 for Zones 1 and 2

 - Your pass will be sent to you in the mail within 7-10 days.